 Line 8 1/2 x 4 1/2-inch loaf pan with waxed paper, extending over edges.
 Set aside.

-Beat sugar, butter, egg, peppermint extract and vanilla in large bowl at medium speed until creamy.
+Beat sugar, butter, egg, peppermint extract and vanilla in bowl at medium speed until creamy.
 Add flour, salt and baking powder, beating at low speed until well mixed.

 Divide dough into thirds.
 Stir nonpareils into one-third.
 Tint one-third with red food color and remaining one-third with green food color.